Arab American Studies (AAST)

 AAST 3673 Arabs & Muslims in Media 3 Credit Hours

-Full Title: Arabs and Muslims in the Media This course examines how perception of Arabs and Muslims took shape in the U.S. from the late nineteenth century through the present.
+This course examines how perception of Arabs and Muslims took shape in the U.S. from the late nineteenth century through the present.
 Using historical developments as a conduit, we explore the treatment of Arabs and Muslims in news outlets, print media, film, and T.V. productions.
-For example, we analyze the motivation, plot construction, casting, and content of big budget Hollywood movies for patterns of stereotypes and representations/misrepresentations.
-(F,AY)
+For example, we analyze the motivation, plot construction, casting, and content of big budget Hollywood movies for patterns of sterotypes and representations/misrepresentations.
+(AY, F).

 AAST 3676 Arab Americans Since 1890 3 Credit Hours